jaysee87/Oracle-of-Seasons-Ages-Randomizer-Web-Interface/readme.md

 # OOS/A Randomizer Web Interface

 ## Big thanks to Jangler and Drenn for their work.
-### Without their work none of this would even be remotely possible.
+### Without their work none of this project would not be possible.
 This project just merely wraps around and controls the randomizer Jangler has made.

 ## Installing locally
 You will need [Nodejs](https://nodejs.org/en/) for the back and front end dependencies: